 Because as we accept ourselves, imperfections and all, we get closer to wholeness.

 And wholeness equals aliveness.

-When we live a life where we only accept parts of ourselves, we live a half-lived life.
-On some level, we know that we’re not fully expressed – that we are hiding parts of ourselves.
+When we live a life where we only accept SOME parts of ourselves, we live a half-lived life.
+On some level, we know that we’re not fully expressed – that we're hiding parts of ourselves.